almsam/R-project-projects/data 405 Modeling & Simulation/data405assignment3.md

 [//]: <> (https://www.mycompiler.io/new/r was used to generate the plot image above)

 The estimated probability ~= 0.47 - which indicates the observed MLE (3.5) is not unusually large under (a=2, beta=3.5)

+---

+This was built with A MathJax extension for VS Code in a MarkDown doccument, Math was done specifically in MathJax format.
+This doccument was exported to HTML & then to PDF prior to submission.